wso2-attic/docs-ciam-cloud/README.md

 # docs-private-ciam-cloud
-This is the documentation for the WSO2 CIAM Cloud.
+This is the documentation for the WSO2 Private CIAM Cloud.

 ## Prerequisites